-For a long time tears were viewed as a sign of weakness in a person because just the act of crying symbolized an immature personality.
-It was also believed that some people cry because they don’t want to take responsibility for their mistakes or faults and just wanted to get some sympathy.
-But it turns out that crying is good for our health and a natural process.
+For a long time, tears were a sign of weakness in a person.
+This is because just the act of crying symbolized an immature personality.
+However, it turns out that crying is good for our health and a natural process.

-In a nutshell, crying is a good exercise that helps us keep our body healthy – it’s necessary to allow ourselves to cry when we’re depressed or worried about something.
-When the tears come, it’s a very natural process, and after we mourn we tend to feel a little bit of piece.
+In a nutshell, crying is a good exercise that helps us keep our body healthy.
+It’s necessary to allow ourselves to cry when we’re feeling depressed or worried about something.
+When the tears come, it’s a very natural process, and after we mourn we tend to feel a little bit of peace.

-Tears can also express feelings of joy and excitement, but they appear most commonly during the bad times as a symbol of anguish and deep pain.
-But what other benefits can they have on our health?
+Tears can also express feelings of joy and excitement.
+However, they appear most commonly during the bad times as a symbol of anguish and deep pain.
+But, what other benefits can they have on our health?

 They’re good for our vision

-Tears help avoid dehydration of the mucus membranes of the eyes, keeping them lubricated and well-moisturized, which helps maintain your eyes in good shape.
+Tears help avoid dehydration of the mucous membranes of the eyes.
+Tears keep them lubricated and well-moisturized, which helps maintain your eyes in good shape.
 Experts also say that if someone lacks the capacity to tear up, their vision can suffer more easily.

 They kill off some bacteriaTears have the ability to kill certain bacteria within minutes of contact because they contain a powerful compound called lysozyme.
 This protects us against germs that cause colds and other conditions, for example.

 We shed tears when we experience a strong emotion or pain and when our crying is difficult to soothe.
 These tears are part of an excellent form of therapy that helps eliminate toxins that have accumulated in the body due to stress and other reasons.